LiangQiaoGu/MIonSite/standardalone_MIonSite/README.md

 Installation:

 	1. Download the MIonSite package.
-Let $HOME_FOLDER to the absolute path of the "standardalone_MIonSite" folder.
+Let $HOME_FOLDER be the absolute path of the "standardalone_MIonSite" folder.
 	   Run the "setup.sh" shell file

 	   	$cd $HOME_FOLDER